Close

 Why do we need to file income tax returns?

-Filing income tax returns helps individuals claim tax deductions, refunds, and government benefits.
+Filing income tax returns helps you claim tax deductions, refunds, and government benefits.
 It also ensures transparency in financial transactions and helps build a credible financial record, which is essential for various purposes, such as applying for loans, visas, and government services and benefits.

 Amit Raje